 Step 1: Laying the Foundation (Understanding what needs to be delivered)

 We’re industry agnostic at Glantz, so each of our projects begins with a little bit of discovery.

 Once armed with this information, our designers divide and conquer, researching our client and conducting competitive analysis to see what others are doing in their marketplace.
 In the case of logos, the team looks for trends as well as industry staples.
 What colors are popular?
 Do logo shapes tend to be abstract or literal?
 How are competitors utilizing taglines to explain their position in the market?
 With that research, they then fan out to seek inspiration for the logo.
 The goal is to find as many avenues for exploration as possible.
-For some, that means walking outside and taking in natural colors.
-For others, it may mean a trip to a favorite designer’s Instagram page.
+For some, that means walking outside and taking in natural colors, while for others, it may mean a trip to a favorite designer’s Instagram page.
 Or, it may be as simple as a long and winding series of Google searches.

 Step 2: Come Together (to Concept)

 Once this incubation period passes, the designers on the project share ideas and form them into concepts.
 They present their inspiration—often in the form of imagery, words, and web links—and pitch the vision they have for the logo.
 We look for commonalities between everyone’s ideas to see if there is overlap.
 Are any of the early concepts similar?
 Can we pair them in some way?
 Are there common themes or keywords that we can use as a springboard for sketching concepts?

 When asked to give us five words they felt described their brand, Amber Kinetics responded with: enduring, advanced, eco-smart, flexible, and cost-effective.
 They also wanted their logo to “give people an impression of confidence in [their] company.”
 These were great jumping off points for the initial logo concepts.